TrimbleSoftware/mbwbpi/README.md

 6) Select the "no restart of logger when lacking data from this station" checkbox.
 7) Click on the "Save" button.
 (Ignore the error message the "Error (Station #x): Download of plugin script failed: No such file or directory".
 This seems to a superflous error and the plugin should be added to Meteobridge.)
 8) Check the "System/Logging" tab to see message written to the log by the plugin or the Live "Data/Raw Sensor Data" tab to see the wetbulb tempature and snowable data flag.

+For more information on Meteobridge weather server visit this page: https://www.meteobridge.com/wiki/index.php/Home